 Lacto calamine is a very common skin product in Indian households.
 As a teenager, we used it to moisturize our pimple laden skin.
 This is also a commonly used skin soother for minor cuts and burns.
 Let’s check out some barely known facts about Lacto Calamine.
 Then we’ll move to the what-why-how of the Lacto Calamine Uses & Home Remedies.
 Home remedies are often very effective on minor skin issues.
 Knowing a handful of skin-safe home remedies is a must for everyone.
 Today we’ll learn 5 simple Lacto Calamine Uses in this post.

 - Kaolin Clay: Lacto calamine’s main ingredient Kaolin Clay is a naturally found mineral made up of zinc oxide and iron oxide.
 The red colour of iron oxide mixes with pure white zinc oxide to give out that light pink colour we see in Lacto Calamine.

 Kaolin in the Past

 Kaolin clay is an ancient skin care remedy that our ancestors started using thousands of years ago.
 Its initial period of usage dates back to 100BC Rome.
-Romans used kaolin power wit rose water to bring radiance to their skin.
+Romans used kaolin powder with rose water to bring radiance to their skin.
 Then kaolin found its place in ancient Egyptian beauty regimens.
 Egyptian people used kaolin to treat acne inflammation and sunburn.
 Kaolin clay was a popular skincare solution in India as well.
 India’s ancient medical text Charak Samhita mentions the skin healing and soothing properties of kaolin clay.

 Why should You Use Lacto Calamine Lotion?

 Lacto calamine comes with multiple benefits.
-This lotion nourishes the skin, soothes skin irritations, sun damage and certain skin conditions like eczema.
-It contains natural anti-microbial that prevents acne and reduces acne bumps.
+This lotion nourishes the skin and soothes skin irritations, sun damage and certain skin conditions like eczema.
+It contains natural anti-microbial that prevent acne and reduces acne bumps.
 It also speeds up the process of wound healing and soothes insect bite rashes.

 Lacto Calamine Uses

 1. Lacto Calamine For Acne Inflammation

 Here is a simple Lacto Calamine and Aloe Vera remedy that will work best on people with frequent acne breakouts.
 It helps to reduce itchiness, skin irritation and redness caused by active acne.
 This is also a skin relief pack for photosensitivity which soothes redness and burning sensation caused by sun exposure.